tylerharter/cs320/grader/README.md

-# Notes to run autograder
+# Notes for Grading Tools

 This is intended for staff use only.
 Students should not worry about this as it does not apply to them, nor is it maintained by them.
 As such any unauthorized pull requests